mxsxs2/Year-3-Eliza-web-app-in-GO/README.md

 ```
 ./Year-3-Eliza-web-app-in-GO.exe
 ```
+##### When the port 8080 is taken
+If the port 8080 is taken, the application opens and closes straight away.
+The port has to be freed before the application starts.

 ## How it works
 ### Webserver
 The webserver listens on port 8080.
 The landing page is the index.html page from the www folder.
 This page is the main chat window, which sends the messages to the server with AJAX.
-The AJAX request are sent to ```http://domain:8080/ajax/```which is not a real directory, whoever the program recognizes the path and begins the initialization of eliza.
+The AJAX request are sent to ```http://domain:8080/ajax/```which is not a real directory, however the program recognizes the path and begins the initialization of eliza.
 ### File structure
 ```
 --www